hoodiecrow/ConsTcl/README.md

 proc ::constcl::list? {val} {
   set visited {}
   if {[T [null? $val]]} {
-      return #t
+      return [MkBoolean "#t"]
   } elseif {[T [pair? $val]]} {
       return [listp $val]
   } else {
-      return #f
+      return [MkBoolean "#f"]
   }
 }
 ```

 __listp__ procedure

-`` listp `` is a helper procedure that recursively traverses a pair trail to find out if it is cyclic or ends in an atom, which means that the procedure returns false, or if it ends in `` #NIL ``, which means that it returns true.
+`` listp `` is a helper procedure that recursively traverses a pair trail to find out if it is cyclic or ends in an atom, which means that the procedure returns false, or if it ends in `` NIL ``, which means that it returns true.

 <table border=1><thead><tr><th colspan=2 align="left">listp (internal)</th></tr></thead><tr><td>pair</td><td>a pair</td></tr><tr><td><i>Returns:</i></td><td>a boolean</td></tr></table>